Sarina Wiegman: England Women

 On 27 July 2025, Wiegman led England to their second win in the UEFA Women's Championship after defeating Spain 3–1 on penalties following a 1–1 draw in the final, coaching the Lionesses to back-to-back victories in the tournament.
 Wiegman's win in 2025 marked her third successive victory in the tournament.

+On December 2025, Wiegman was appointed an Honorary Dame Commander of the Order of the British Empire (DBE) following her third consecutive Euros win as manager.

 Great Britain Women

 On 20 September 2023, Wiegman was announced as manager of the Great Britain women's Olympic football team for the 2024 Olympics should the team qualify via England's Nations League campaign.
 England failed to qualify, finishing second behind Netherlands and exiting at the group stage.